-Simon Oliver, Head of Financial Management at Colchester University Hospital discusses how they ensure the accuracy of their overtime spend.
+Simon Oliver, Head of Financial & Workforce Systems at East Suffolk and North Essex NHS Foundation Trust discusses how they ensure the accuracy of their overtime spend.

 It’s not just doctors who are under pressure within the NHS.
 All too often, we see news of trusts, hospitals and other healthcare organisations coming under fire due to their financial position.
 As a public sector organisation, we have to be accountable for the money we spend and that’s why, I believe, it’s so important that we start looking to technology to help improve our processes.

 Recently, we’ve seen increased interest from the media and the general public, in the amount of money spent by the NHS on medical additional sessions [overtime].
 One report by the BBC indicated that the NHS spent £168m on additional sessions over the past year, which was up by more than a third.